-As the Group has made a loss for the year ended 30 June 2022, no options or performance rights on issue have been included in the calculation of diluted earnings per share.
-These options and performance rights could potentially dilute basic earnings per share in the future.
+As the Group made a loss for the year ended 30 June 2023, no options or performance rights on issue have been included in the calculation of diluted earnings per share.
+The options and performance rights currently on issue could potentially dilute basic earnings per share in the future.

-Options:
+Options

-Set out below are summaries of all options granted during the year:
+Set out below are summaries of all options movements during the year: